Why Variety Matters in Baby's First Foods

 If you want to avoid raising a “yellow food kid” (chicken tenders, french fries and mac and cheese—you get the picture), your best bet is to play the long game.
 You can start building your baby’s preferences for healthy foods early…very early.
 Some research has suggested that preferences for healthy foods begin while the baby is still in the womb.Tastes that your baby is exposed to while in the womb may make your baby more likely to accept these foods later on.
 If you’re expecting, now is the time to start introducing your baby to a variety of different flavors.
 Focus on stocking up on a rainbow of healthy veggies during pregnancy.
 It may just be the secret trick to getting your kids to eat their broccoli.

-Complementary feeding (introducing solid foods while your baby is still getting the majority of their calories and nutrients from breast milk) is not about adding extra calories to their diet.
+Complementary feeding (introducing solid foods while your baby is still getting the majority of their calories and nutrients from breast milk or formula) is not about adding extra calories to their diet.
 The main purpose of introducing solid foods is to help your baby learn how to eat and develop preferences for a wide variety of foods.
 Just like reading or riding a bicycle, eating is a skill that has to be learned gradually.

 Gradually changing the texture of foods—as your baby is developmentally ready—is key to this learning process.
 Start with pureed foods (usually around 6 months of age, but this can vary).
 As your child gains strength and motor skills you can move on to more advance textures, like mashed or partially-mashed.
 You’ll know when your baby is ready for finger foods when they can a) sit up straight in a high chair, b) grasp foods with their hands or finger tips and c) move food to their mouth with their hands.